-I feel the power (spots)
+I Feel the POWER (spots)

-Power spots around the world.
+There are power spots around the world.
 What are they?

 A few years back during a journey to Mount Shasta, I was told by a shamanic guide that I was a grid keeper sent here to earth to balance the energies of the land.
 I was pleasantly surprised and intrigued with this comment, for while it was the first time I hear the term grid keeper I also saw it as a confirmation for all the travelling I'd always loved to do, sometimes often sporadically to places I felt compelled to visit.
 I've been doing this for years; be it domestically or internationally; by foot, train, plane, automobile or motorcycle, I seem to travel in order to receive the energy of the land as well as offer my own energy to help balance these locations, or so I was told.
 Unconsciously then but consciously now, I am the keeper of the earth's grid.
 They are also commonly known as ley lines or power spots, and if you've ever visited any one of thousands of these locations across the world you'll probably know (or have felt) the energy they offer.
 Ley lines are the flow lines of the earth's electromagnetic currents and often flows along the natural paths of whats underneath the soil, such as quartz crystals, minerals or water streams.
 The ancient people knew of these powers, and many churches and cathedrals are built along these lines.